 Peruvian Andes Adventures is a local trekking and climbing company with its office in Huaraz.
 All of our owners and staff (with the exception of New Zealand citizen Anne Thomson) are Peruvian.
 All of our guides, cooks, porters and arrieros are from the Huaraz region with the majority coming from villages in the surrounding countryside.
 Our business is very family oriented – with staff members spouses, brothers & sisters often working with us also and even their children helping out and starting to learn the routines during school holidays

-To date, we have constructed two toilets in the Cordillera Huayhuash, one at Laguna Jahuacocha & another at Quartelhuain
+We have also constructed two toilets in the Cordillera Huayhuash, one at Laguna Jahuacocha & another at Quartelhuain campsites

 RESPECT FOR OUR STAFF